NeaseRoboticsTeam/EZR-class/README.md

 # Welcome to the Nease Positronic Panthers FRC Team 6468 C++ Class File
 ### Willpower Class

-Class file for F.I.R.S.T robotics pre-loaded with custom functions
+Class file for F.I.R.S.T robotics

 ### How do I use this class?

-  Simply include the header `#include <Willpower.h>` and intitialize it with the ports you want to use.
+  Simply include the header `#include <Willpower.h>` and instantiate the class with the ports you want to use.
-  Then, whenever you want to use a method of the class, simply preceed it with the name of the instance you've constructed.
-For example, if I constructed my instance with `Willpower robo {4,5,0,1,3,2};`, I could use member functions like this: `robo.autoRamp("up");`
+  Then, whenever you want to use a method of the class, simply preceed it with the object name.
+  For example, if I named my object as follows: `Willpower robo {4,5,0,1,3,2};`, I could use member functions like this: `robo.autoRamp("up");`

   That should get you started using methods from the Willpower class (and other classes)